chailam/Conference-Management-System-CLI-Version/README.md

 Instruction to run:
+1. Run the "Application.java" file.

-**Precondition: The working directory of your system should be set to .../team-30-repo, so that the reading and writing to csv file not crashing.**
+**Precondition: The working directory of your system should be set to .../team-30-repo, so that the reading and writing to csv file are not crashing.**

-- list the admin name and password, list the username and password
-- put some image